 Come back from skiing at Perfect North Slopes with your discounted tickets from

 First Farm Inn and get ready to go out for a great dinner at Tousey House,

-Whiskeys, Acapulcos or Applewood.
+Whiskeys, or Acapulcos.
 Hand her the pair of thick new socks you've brought for her

 with the ring secreted away in the toe.
 Or wait until after dinner and you've returned to your room and begun to talk